The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 In all of these comparisons, we use the $z_{<0.05}$ \ac{HMXB} population and the $z_{<20}$ \ac{BBH} population.
-This is because observable \acp{HMXB} in both populations have comparable properties (in addition to the emission properties in Figure~\ref{fig:max_lum_kde} and Figure~\ref{fig:emit_duration_kde}, their redshift, metallicity, and mass distributions are nearly identical), but the effective sample size of observable \acp{HMXB} in the $z_{<0.05}$ population is $\simeq50$ times larger, and thus allows for more robust statistics.
-More than $99.9\%$ of \acp{HMXB} in the $z_{<20}$ sample are too distant to be observed, even if they achieve high luminosities.
-In addition, the maximum \ac{ZAMS} formation redshift of observable \acp{HMXB} in our $z_{<0.05}$ sample is $\simeq8 \times 10^{-3}$, which is much smaller than the upper sampling bound of $z=0.05$.
-Thus, even if we sampled a $z_{<20}$ population with one billion systems, we still would not find any observable \acp{HMXB} beyond $z \sim 0.01$.
+This is because the effective sample size of \changed{detectable} \acp{HMXB} in the $z_{<0.05}$ population is $\simeq50$ times larger, and thus allows for more robust statistics.
+The detectable \acp{HMXB} in both populations have comparable properties (in addition to the emission properties in Figure~\ref{fig:max_lum_kde} and Figure~\ref{fig:emit_duration_kde}, their redshift, metallicity, and mass distributions are consistent).
+We find that more than $99.9\%$ of all \acp{HMXB} in the $z_{<20}$ sample are too distant to be observed, even if they achieve high luminosities.
+In addition, the maximum \ac{ZAMS} formation redshift of detectable \acp{HMXB} in our $z_{<0.05}$ sample is $\simeq8 \times 10^{-3}$, which is much smaller than the upper sampling bound of $z=0.05$.
+Thus, even if we sampled a $z_{<20}$ population with one billion systems, we still would not find any detectable \acp{HMXB} beyond $z \sim 0.01$.